 We currently hold one grant from the National Institutes of Arthritis and Musculoskeletal and Skin Diseases (NIAMS, NIH) for our studies of dysferlin and dysferlinopathies, and will soon have a grant pending for our studies of sAnk1 and its interactions with SERCA and obscurin.

-We hold a grant from the National Institutes of Neurological Diseases and Stroke (NINDS) for our xenografting studies.
+We recently completed a grant from the National Institutes of Neurological Diseases and Stroke (NINDS) for our xenografting studies.

 Muscular Dystrophy Association

 We have received almost continuous funding from the Muscular Dystrophy Association for a range of our studies on muscle and muscular dystrophies.

 We have received 12 years of generous support from the Jain Foundation to develop new approaches to studying the role of dysferlin in skeletal muscle, to understand the etiology of Limb Girdle Muscular Dystrophy Type 2B and Miyoshi Myopathy,

 We have received small grants and postdoctoral fellowships from the FSH Society (Lexington, MA) for studies of Facioscapulohumeral Muscular Dystrophy.
 We currently hold a grant jointly with the Jones Laboratory (UMass Med School, Worcester), and a grant to a predoctoral student, Amber Mueller, both for studies of our xenografts.

 We have received small grants from the Friends of FSH Research to use our xenografts to study the pathogenic mechanisms of FSHD.